kapelner/QC_Math_621_Fall_2019/README.md

 # MATH 368 / 621 Fall 2019

 This is the course homepage for Math 368 / 621 for the Fall semester 2017 at Queens College, City University of New York taught by Professor Adam Kapelner.
-The syllabus can be found [here](https://raw.githubusercontent.com/kapelner/QC_Math_621_Fall_2019/master/syllabus/syllabus.pdf).
-This course parallels the previous time it was taught and the previous course homepage is [here](https://github.com/kapelner/QC_Math_621_Fall_2017/blob/master/exams/final/final_solutions.pdf).
+The syllabus can be read [here](https://github.com/kapelner/QC_Math_621_Fall_2019/blob/master/syllabus/syllabus.pdf) and downloaded [here](https://raw.githubusercontent.com/kapelner/QC_Math_621_Fall_2019/master/syllabus/syllabus.pdf).
+This course parallels the previous time it was taught and the previous course homepage is [here](https://github.com/kapelner/QC_Math_621_Fall_2017).

 ## Schedule Announcement